khirsch/bus-gas/README.md

 ## Description

 A website designed for the Oregon/California/Nebraska-based drone band of the same name.
+View the live version [here](http://bus-gas.herokuapp.com/).

 ## Prerequisites